Asbestos and Your Home

 - Electrical Boards – backing boards containing bituminous asbestos materials were used in some power boxes and electrical boards.
 They sometimes contained insulating cement sheeting or millboard for further protection.

-Like the structure of a residential home can contain asbestos building materials, many homes have outdoor structures that were built with these building materials.
+Like the structure of a residential home can contain asbestos building materials, many houses have outdoor structures that were built with these building materials.
 These structures include:

 - Car Ports